See related separate Deafness in Children article.

 The whispered voice test and tuning fork tests (Rinne's and Weber's tests) can be carried out simply and effectively but, ultimately, if these reveal hearing impairments, patients need to be referred on for audiometric testing which will enable precise quantification of the degree of hearing loss and help identify the site of pathology.

-See also the separate article on Dealing with Hearing-impaired Patients.
+See also the separate Dealing with Hearing-impaired Patients article.

 - In patients aged 50-80 years (70% of first-time referrals) - in the absence of pathology, refer for an 'assess and fit' (for a hearing aid) appointment: